1980 Handan murders: Perpetrator

-Trial and execution
+Wang, who was also a member of the Chinese Communist Party (CCP), was a follower of Lin Biao and the Gang of Four, advocated their policies and criticized the leaders of the CCP after the third plenary session of the 11th Central Committee of the Chinese Communist Party in 1978.
+The trial of the Gang of Four was set to commence a few days before the attack.

+Investigation

-After the investigation of the crime by the Handan City Public Security Bureau was completed the case was transferred to the Handan Prefectural Intermediate People's Court on January 13, 1981.
+After the investigation of the crime by the Handan City Public Security Bureau was completed the case was transferred to the Handan Prefectural Intermediate People's Court on 13 January 1981.
 Prosecution began on January 21, but due to insufficient evidence the case was returned to the Handan Procuratorate on February 20.

-After an additional investigation the case was again transferred to the Handan Prefectural Intermediate People's Court on March 26, and on April 9, 1981, Wang was sentenced to death for counterrevolutionary activities and deprived of his political rights for life.
-Wang filed an appeal against the verdict, claiming that he had been insane at the time, and so the case was transferred to the Hebei Provincial Higher People's Court on April 21, which sent Wang to a psychiatric hospital in Baoding for examination, where he was eventually found to be legally sane.
-On May 9 the judicial committee decided to maintain Wang's conviction, and on May 13 the case was transferred to the Supreme People's Court to review the verdict, which was approved on May 26.
+After an additional investigation, the case was again transferred to the Handan Prefectural Intermediate People's Court on 26 March, and on 9 April, 1981, Wang was convicted of counter-revolutionary murder (a form of premeditated homicide in tandem with counter-revolutionary activities).
+On 13 April, he was given a death sentence.
+Wang filed an appeal against the verdict, claiming that he had been insane at the time, and so the case was transferred to the Hebei Provincial Higher People's Court on 21 April which sent Wang to a psychiatric hospital in Baoding for examination, where he was eventually found to be legally sane.
+On 9 May, the judicial committee decided to maintain Wang's conviction, and on 13 May, the case was transferred to the Supreme People's Court to review the verdict, which was approved on 26 May.

+Execution

-The conviction was thus upheld by the Handan Prefectural Intermediate People's Court, as well as the Handan Municipal People's Court in a public trial at the Handan Municipal Stadium on June 10.
+In the morning hours of 10 June, Wang's conviction was upheld by the Handan Prefectural Intermediate People's Court, as well as the Handan Municipal People's Court in a public trial at the Handan Municipal Stadium.
 Immediately after his appeal was dismissed Wang was blindfolded, bound to a pole and executed by a firing squad in front of a crowd of 50,000 people.